Let Your Dreams Begin

 December 11, 2025/by Mitzi Bockmann

 I can’t tell you how many of my clients come to me, unhappy in their relationship, and they aren’t sure why.
 After all, they tell me, they know that their person loves them.
-How can they possibly not be feeling like they will be living happily ever after.
+How can they possibly not be feeling like they will be living happily ever after?

-The key thing to know is that love supports your growth, while control limits your freedom.
+The most important thing to know is that love supports your growth, while control limits your freedom.
 It’s not always easy to spot the difference, especially when control is disguised as care or concern.
 Healthy relationships are built on trust, respect, and independence.
 Controlling behaviors, on the other hand, often involve monitoring, isolation, and emotional manipulation.

 If Your Partner Does THIS, It’s Not Love, It’s Control